5l1v3r1/elastico/README.md

 The `-host` parameter defines the url of the elasticsearch cluster to operate on.

 The `-debug` parameter defines debugging mode for all requests and responses.

+For convenience, the following environment variables can be set:

+`ELASTICO_HOST` the server to use e.g. http://127.0.0.1:9200/

+`ELASTICO_INDEX` the index to use

+`ELASTICO_TYPE` the type to use

 ### Templates